 Changes in the Greek Presidential Guard over time

-In the course of time and following the changes in the country’s regime, the unit underwent several successive name changes: “Royal Guard Company” (1940), “Guard of Honor of the Unknown Soldier” (1941), “Flag Guard” (1942), and “Royal Guard” (1946).
-Despite the changes in its name, the unit’s honorable mission of guarding the Palace and the Tomb of the Unknown Soldier has remained unchanged.
+In the course of time and following the changes in the country’s regime, the unit underwent several successive name changes.
+Among these were: “Royal Guard Company” (1940), “Guard of Honor of the Unknown Soldier” (1941), “Flag Guard” (1942), and “Royal Guard” (1946).
+Despite name changes, the unit’s honorable mission of guarding the Palace and the Tomb of the Unknown Soldier has remained consistent.

-Since 1974, when democracy was restored in Greece, the unit has been ultimately named the “Presidential Guard”, retaining a purely ceremonial character.
+Since 1974, when democracy was restored in Greece, the unit has been called the “Presidential Guard,” retaining a purely ceremonial character.
 The Presidential Guard is supervised by the Military Office of the Presidency of the Republic.

-The Presidential Guard of Greece is also honored as the only military unit which is allowed to raise and lower the Greek flag on the Acropolis in Athens.
+The Presidential Guard of Greece is also honored as the only military unit allowed to raise and lower the Greek flag on the Acropolis in Athens.

 Today, the Guards have become one of the major tourist attractions in Athens, and, much like in London, the famous ”changing of the guards” is a must-see spectacle for visitors to the Greek capital.

 Their movements are conducted in a very slow and highly stylized manner.
-They change positions with each other every fifteen minutes and stand at attention, completely motionless, in the meantime.
+They change positions with each other every fifteen minutes and stand at attention completely motionless while on guard.

 There are two types of Changes of the Guard.
-The ”Little Change” takes place every hour, and the ”Grand Change” takes place every Sunday at 11 o’clock in the morning.
-On Sundays, the entire Guard, with its officers and military band, marches from the Guard Barracks to the Tomb of the Unknown Soldier and back in downtown Athens.
+The ”Little Change” takes place every hour, and the ”Grand Change” takes place every Sunday at eleven o’clock before noon.
+On Sundays, the entire Guard, with its officers and military band, marches from the Guard Barracks to the Tomb of the Unknown Soldier and back into downtown Athens.